Dsyko/Jeditable-TagsInput-Plugin/README.md

 ﻿
-## Jeditabel Tags Input
+# Jeditabel Tags Input

 In place editing with a Tagsinput.
-Clean and simple.
+Short and sweet.
 Based on Jeditable and Tagsinput.

 ## Background